uclapi/uclapi/frontend/README.md

 4. Use `{% render_bundle 'x' 'js' %}` for JS assets

 ### Creating new pages
 When creating new pages, you must update the `webpack.dev.js` and `webpack.prod.js` to add a new entry point.
+Also remember to update `backend/uclapi/webpack-stats.sample.json` which is used when Travis runs the Django unit tests.